lr-can/ApprentiPhylo/readme.md

 ```

 This script will:
 - Create a dedicated Python virtual environment in Project_environment/
 - Activate the environment
 - Install all required Python dependencies from requirements.txt

+⚠️ After installation, the environment is automatically deactivated.
-After installation, you can activate the environment at any time with:
+You can activate the it at any time with:
 ```
 source Project_environment/bin/activate
 ```

-### 3.2 Manual installation
+### 3.3.2 Manual installation

 If you prefer to install everything manually: